nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-07-22-disable-a-timer-at-every-level-of-your-asp-net-control-hierarchy/index.md

 ---
 title: Disable a timer at every level of your ASP.NET control hierarchy
+description: "Learn how to disable timers in your ASP.NET control hierarchy effortlessly.
+Discover a simple extension method to enhance user experience on your web pages!"
 date: 2009-07-22
 creator: Martin Hinshelwood
 id: "98"